kubernetes/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

 then directly make TLS gRPC calls to the
 [Kubernetes SnapshotMetadata](#the-kubernetes-snapshotmetadata-service-api)
 gRPC service's TCP endpoint.
-The audience-scoped authentication token must be passed in the metadata of each RPC as the value of the ``authorization`` metadata key;
+The audience-scoped authentication token must be passed in the `security_token` field of each RPC request message;
 it will be used to authorize the backup application's use of the service.
 Every RPC returns a gRPC stream through which the metadata can be recovered.